aterreno/blog/content/agile-project-management-with-scrum/index.md

 I agree with the number of people in the team, I’m puzzled by all these other numbers.
 In two projects I’ve experimented 15 days Sprints, with the result of a big overhead in planning and in retrospectives (at least a day spent every two weeks, it’s basically the double of what Ken suggests).
 In an another project we were having the classic, as in book, 30 days sprint and I found (and I still think) that it’s a too long lapse of time for a team to focus on the delivery, to have the perception of its own velocity.

-We are humans and the week starts with the “annoying” Monday and it ends with the “finally” Friday, with in the middle the very productive Wednesday.
+We are humans and the week starts with the "annoying" Monday and it ends with the "finally" Friday, with in the middle the very productive Wednesday.
 It might be a coincidence (or a consequence of the quality of the team) but I always found the team where I worked more productive when working in weekly iterations.

 All those numbers should be then adjusted, divided by four maybe, 2 hours of planning, 1.5 hours retrospective every second iteration.